Picorelab/HardcoreLife/README.md

 ## TODO

-- [ ] Add support for showing and managing server lives when global_lives is True
+- [x] Add support for showing and managing server lives when global_lives is True
 - [ ] Add command for admins to update a player's life count
-- [ ] Add announcements for when a player is eliminated, or the global life count changes
+- [x] Add announcements for when a player is eliminated, or the global life count changes - I made it so all deaths will announce the updated life count.
 - [x] Update `\howmanylives` to be `\lives`
 - [ ] Remove hard-coded world name from config.yml
-- [ ] Actually test this to see if it even works
+- [x] Actually test this to see if it even works (working so far!)
-- [ ] Show lives of an another player
+- [ ] Update `/lives` to show lives of an another player

       Feel free to suggest & and create Pull requests!